RonenNess/adder/README.md

 Later in these docs we'll learn the language itself and how to write Adder scripts.

+## Fast Warning - no \r !!!

+Adder Script don't like \r, please use only \n to break lines.

 ## Quick Example

 Before diving into the APIs, lets start with a simple example: